Condla/web-shop-o11y-demo/README.md

 # Web Shop Observability Demo

-This is a simple Python demo to show metrics, logs and traces collection with the Grafana stack.
+This is a simple demo to show metrics, logs and traces collection and visualisation with the Grafana stack in a distributes microservice system.

 ## Overview

 This demo spins up a simplified containerized "web shop" service.

 Currently, it consists of:
-* a user interface that allows you to add items to a shopping cart, as well as delete all items in the shopping cart.
+* web-shop: a user interface that allows you to add items to a shopping cart, as well as delete all items in the shopping cart.
-* a shopping cart backend service that interacts with a MariaDB instance.
+* shopping-cart: a backend service that interacts with a MariaDB instance.
 It persists the shopping cart items of the different users.
-* a products backend service (ongoing work).
-It serves the available products of the web shop.
+* products: a backend service that serves the available products of the web shop.
-* a mariadb instance.
+* mariadb: A mariadb instance to persist products and shopping cart items.
-* a service that simulates light user traffic by adding things to the shopping cart and navigating the UI.
+* shopping cart simulator: a service that simulates light user traffic by adding things to the shopping cart via the web-shop API.
+* broker: a kafka broker to persist checked out shopping carts before they are reset.

 Additionally, you have the required agents and instrumentation included as well as the backends to collect metrics, logs and traces:
-* Grafana to build dashboards and explore the collected telemetry
+* grafana: a Grafana instance to view and build dashboards, and explore the collected telemetry, as well as to create alerts on them.
-* the Grafana agent to scrape metrics, collect logs and traces
+* agent: a Grafana Agent to scrape metrics, collect logs and traces
-* Prometheus to act as the metrics backend
+* prometheus: a Prometheus instance to act as the metrics backend
-* Grafana Loki to act as the logs backend
+* loki: Grafana Loki to act as the logs backend
-* Grafana Tempo to persist trace spans
+* tempo: Grafana Tempo to persist trace spans
+* blackbox_exporter: an exporter to expose uptime metric of the services
+* node_exporter: an exporter to expose metrics of the the underlying infrastructure

 ## Architecture